 Southeast Asia is one of my very favorite places in the world; and Thailand in particular is near and dear to my heart.
 This is a region rich with culture, food, fun, and a budget that all travelers can enjoy.

-What to Wear when Backpacking Southeast Asia
+What to Wear When Backpacking Southeast Asia

 Travel Tip: I highly recommend using the Lonely Planet Southeast Asia on a Shoestring guide book.
 I absolutely love the transportation guides plus – if you’re traveling alone – this is most popular guide for backpackers in the area so it can help you meet other travelers too!
 You can also get the eBook version.

-In the above visual, I’ve created a classic packing list of just 12 clothing items that would work well backpacking Southeast Asia.
+In the above visual, I’ve created a classic packing list of just 12 clothing items that would work well when backpacking through Southeast Asia.
 In the looks above you can also get outfit ideas for some major travel destinations in the region.

 - 1 (Maxi) Dress/Skirt – a long skirt is a cooler option to wearing pants in the heat

 - 1 Sun Dress – can’t beat the comfort of light and airy summer dresses